-(1) For fiscal 2021, Messrs.
-Mesdag and Presser elected to receive all compensation in unrestricted shares of common stock.
-Mr. Presser received a cash payment for the pro-rated third quarter retainer.
-Mr. Conacher elected to receive 50% of his compensation in unrestricted shares of common stock and 50% in cash.
-Mr. Boyle elected to receive 75% of his compensation in unrestricted shares of common stock and 25% in cash.
-Ms. Ross elected to receive 85% of her compensation in cash and 15% in stock.
-Pursuant to the Non-Employee Director Compensation Plan, because Mses.
-Bauza and Rubin joined the Board during fiscal 2021 and were not able to make elections, both received all compensation in cash.
-The number of shares issued as payment for an earned director fee is determined by taking the director fee earned and dividing by the consolidated closing price of our common stock on the grant date.
-Payments are made at the beginning of each quarter, with the grant date being the first business day of each respective quarter.

-(2) Represents the portion of each director's compensation that was paid in the form of equity through the issuance of unrestricted shares of common stock.

-(3) There were no stock option grants to any of the directors in fiscal 2021.
-The following directors had the respective number of stock options outstanding at January 29, 2022: Mr. Boyle: 15,000; Mr. Conacher: 15,000; Mr. Mesdag: 15,000; and Ms. Ross: 15,000.
+- (1) For fiscal 2022, Mr. Mesdag and Ms. Rubin elected to receive all compensation in unrestricted shares of common stock.
+Mr. Conacher elected to receive 100% of his compensation in cash.
+Mr. Boyle elected to receive 50% of his compensation in unrestricted shares of common stock and 50% in cash.
+Ms. Ross elected to receive 50% of her retainer in cash and 50% in unrestricted shares of common stock, with any chairperson fees in cash.
+Until Ms. Bauza reaches the required minimum ownership threshold, she was required to elect 60% of her retainer in unrestricted shares of common stock and spayment for an earned director fee is determined by taking the director fee earned and dividing by the consolidated closing price of our common stock on the grant date.
+Payments are made at the beginning of each quarter, with the grant date being the first business day of each respective quarter. - (2) Represents the portion of each director's compensation that was paid in the form of equity through the issuance of unrestricted shares of common stock.
+The fractional share value is forfeited. - (3) There were no stock option grants to any of the directors in fiscal 2022.
+The following directors had the respective number of stock options outstanding at January 28, 2023: Mr. Boyle: 15,000; Mr. Conacher: 15,000; and Mr. Mesdag: 15,000.